Chris Gunness: UNSCO

 In 2005, Gunness left the BBC to join the United Nations Special Coordinator for the Middle East Peace Process (UNSCO), which was created following the signing of the Oslo Accords.
-He was a member of a UN mission mandated by the UN to halt the Lebanon war in July 2006.
+He was a member of a UN mission mandated by the UN to try and halt the Lebanon war in July 2006.

 UNRWA

 In 2007, he was appointed Spokesman and Director of Strategic Communications at UNRWA.

 In 2014, during the war between Israel and Hamas in the Gaza Strip, he made several media appearances.

 On 27 July 2014 Gunness was interviewed by David Gregory on Meet the Press; Gregory was criticized for asking Gunness to comment on unverified video footage that Gunness was not able to see.

 On 30 July 2014, following a live TV interview from his office in Jerusalem with al Jazeera-Arabic Gunness broke down in tears discussing the shelling of the UNRWA schools in Gaza, which resulted in the death of 15 people.

 In 2014, Israel’s U.N. ambassador, Ron Prosor, called for Gunness’s suspension, accusing Gunness of “an ongoing pattern of anti-Israel bias"; Gunness responded by saying: “We guard our neutrality jealously, and we have a plethora of measures that we take to guard our neutrality."
 This exchange took place against the backdrop of caches of rockets having been discovered at three separate UNRWA schools, and accusations by the Israeli government that UNRWA had turned over one cache of rockets to Hamas; Gunness called these allegations unsubstantiated.

 On December 4, 2014, in response to the Jerusalem Post's publication of a piece by Palestinian activist Bassem Eid, Gunness tweeted "boycott the JPost!
 Don't read their lies!"; in response, the U.S. State Department issued a statement underscoring the importance that UNRWA "uphold its stated policy of neutrality."
-Through a spokesperson, Gunness clarified that "he was not calling for a boycott against any media outlet but instead was making his objections to a single article."
+Through a spokesperson, Gunness claimed that "he was not calling for a boycott against any media outlet but instead was making his objections to a single article."